 Exceptional Student Education - The Bureau of Exceptional Education and Student Services administers programs for students with disabilities.
 Additionally, the bureau coordinates student services throughout the state and participates in multiple inter-agency efforts designed to strengthen the quality and variety of services available to students with special needs.

-US Department of Education - Information for parents of children with special needs
+U.S. Department of Education - Disability resources for parents of children with special needs.

-Family Network on Disabilities - Variety of information for parents
+Family Network on Disabilities - ESE resources for parents.

 Florida Standards ACCESS Points Brochures